Bringing Life Into Balance

 Some people view balance as a proportional amount of time spent each day on one’s top priorities, but reality rarely works out that way.
 Balance in my life means that I am able to get the important tasks done, but also have time to rest and enjoy my family.

-To maintain balance, I try to spend time each night thinking about and writing my priorities for the next day.
+To maintain balance, I create a weekly plan in my Joyful Life Planner and spend a few minutes each night thinking about and writing down my priorities for the next day.
 If I fail to do this at night, I spend time first thing the next morning.

 Setting my agenda first helps me to focus when the day starts rushing at me.
 Having a plan also means that I am less frustrated at the end of the day.
 Even though I may feel like I haven’t accomplished anything, I can see that I have.

-Here are a few things that I strive to do every day:
+Here are a few things that I strive to do every morning:

-Kiss My Husband– I am not a fan of the little peck that many couples do in a routine way as they go out the door.
-I want to passionately connect with my husband every day.
+Kiss My Husband — I am not a fan of the little peck on the lips that many couples do in a routine way as they go out the door.
+I want to passionately connect with my husband every day to keep the spark of our love alive.
+Every morning as he leaves for work we have a long good-bye kiss and hug, and it’s one of my favorite things every day.

-I try to hug each of them daily and tell them I love them at least once.
-I also try to connect with them before bed.
-They love to climb in my bed for a snuggle and chat.
-It’s during these precious times that I find out about their problems, ideas and dreams.
+I try to happily greet each of them with a big hug and kiss every morning.
+I also give my driving teens a hug and pray for them every time they leave the house, then greet them with a hug when they arrive home and tell them I love them.
+I also try to connect with them again before bed.
+They love to climb in my bed for a snuggle and chat, and it’s during these precious times that I find out about their problems, ideas and dreams.

-Exercise- I like to walk when the weather is nice, but on rainy days I have my stand-by exercise DVD.
-I also recently started running, which is something I NEVER saw myself doing.
-(Update: recently I have not been running very much, but I still walk briskly for at least 30 minutes as many days as I can.)
+Exercise — I like to walk when the weather is nice, but on rainy days I have my stand-by exercise DVD.
+I also started running, which is something I NEVER saw myself doing.
+(UPDATE: I have not been running very much recently due to a knee injury, but I still walk briskly for at least 30 minutes as many days as I can and I try to make it to the YMCA at least twice a week to work out with weights.)

-Prepare Meals– I try to start dinner the night before by thawing anything I need for the next day.
-I also do a few minutes of dinner prep first thing in the morning, which saves me time later during “rush hour” when I am tired and my kids are starving!
+Start Dinner — I try to start dinner first thing in the morning.
+That gives me time to thaw meat, prep veggies and do other kitchen tasks which saves me time later during “rush hour” when I am tired and my kids are starving!

-Do Laundry– Laundry is one of my least favorite chores, so I prefer to spend a little bit of time every day doing a load rather than waiting for an avalanche on the weekend.
-I also get help because my oldest two children do their own laundry.
+Start the Laundry — Laundry is one of my least favorite chores so I prefer to spend a little bit of time every day doing a load rather than waiting for an avalanche on the weekend.
+I start a load every morning and I’m done with it before lunch.
+(My teens do their own laundry.)

-Write– I try to write something on my blog and other projects I am working on every day.
+Write — I try to write every day for my blog and other projects I am working on.
 Practice makes perfect, right?

 Next article in the Get Organized Series:

-©2010 The Peaceful Mom-No material on this website may be reprinted in any form without the express written consent of the author.
+©2010 – 2016 Kimberlee Stokes — The Peaceful Mom.com – No material on this website may be reprinted in any form without the express written consent of the author.
 Please note that this post is not intended as professional advice but simply the author’s personal opinion.
 You should seek professional advice if your circumstances require it.